THE CLUB

 Mission

-The club provides an open, controlled, and non-competitive environment in which practitioners can test their skills without instruction, evaluation, or criticism of another participant’s school or style.
+The club provides an open, controlled, and non-competitive environment in which this exchange takes place without instruction, evaluation, or criticism of another participant’s school or style.

-Through activities and outreach both within Japan and internationally, the Tokyo Gekiken Club encourages exchange among practitioners of traditional martial schools as well as modern budō disciplines that include weapon training.
-We value mutual respect and direct exchange among practitioners, regardless of school or origin.
+Through activities and outreach both within Japan and internationally, the Tokyo Gekiken Club supports the promotion of Japanese budō by fostering exchange among practitioners of traditional martial schools as well as modern disciplines that include weapon training.
+We value mutual respect and direct engagement among practitioners, regardless of school or origin.

 Our Approach